Skip to main content Skip to footer

 Image 3

-The FlexChart is a multi-talented magician that can display many types of charts: column, bar, scatter, line, area, and spline - as well as several combinations of these types at once!
+The FlexChart is a multi-talented magician that can display many types of charts—column, bar, scatter, line, area, and spline—as well as several combinations of these types at once!

-We're going to be using a FlexChart to add a great-looking bar chart to our dashboard.
+We will use a FlexChart to add a great-looking bar chart to our dashboard.

 FlexPie